-Setting up with Larger Layouts (More than 25 panels)Updated a year ago
+Setting up with Larger Layouts (More than 25 panels)Updated 2 years ago

 For those who are trying to fill your entire wall with squares, here are some tips which will allow you to best set up your Nanoleaf Canvas.
 Plan for enough power supplies to deliver 1W of power to each square (this is the maximum draw).
 The power supply in the standard retail smarter kit is 25W, and a 75W version is available as an accessory.